-Claim: Hilarity ensues when clueless car owner misreads the model name of the family car.
+Claim: Hilarity ensues when a clueless car owner misreads the model name of the family car.

 "A what?" says the confused parts guy.